xenomote/MicroBio/README.md

 # MicroBio

-A cellular strategy game written in Processing
+A microbiology themed realtime strategy game written in Processing

 ## About